eBay/EBNObservable/Documentation.md

 	}
 ```

-However, the public property isn't observable and it creates a new copy of aMutableDictionary every time the public dictionary is requested.
-Okay, so the creating a new copy thing isn't really a performance issue.
-It isn't.

-Still, using LazyLoader we can easily improve on this:
+However, the public property isn't observable.
+Well, you can observe it, but your observation won't get called when you want it to.
+It also creates a new copy of the dictionary every time the property is accessed.
+Copy-on-access in this fashion is generally not a performance nor a memory usage problem--but still.
+Using LazyLoader we can easily improve on this:

 ```C
 	// In the .m file: change our mutable property's type to EBNObservableDictionary